 The team was particularly interested in learning how much of the meltwater would be retained, how much of it moved to the ocean, and how quickly and through what means it did so.

 “The question was whether the ice sheet acts like a sponge or like Swiss cheese,” Smith said.

 Meanwhile, a modest “sponge” effect occurred somewhere below the surface — either inside or, more likely, at the base of the ice sheet.
-Within this area, the researchers determined, the ice sheet drained at a rate of 55,000 to 61,000 cubic feet per second, a rate more than double the average flow of the Colorado River, produced from less than one-tenth of its watershed area.
+Within this area, the researchers determined, the ice sheet drained at a rate of 55,000 to 61,000 cubic feet (1,600 to 1,700 cubic meters) per second, a rate more than double the average flow of the Colorado River, produced from less than one-tenth of its watershed area.

 The group also specifically examined the Isortoq River, which exits the ice sheet on land and drains about one-fifth of the mapped networks.
 Its output is critical because it’s a key element of the Modele Atmospherique Regional, or MAR, a climate model used by the Intergovernmental Panel on Climate Change to develop worldwide responses to global warming.
 The researchers found that the Isortoq’s amount of discharge was more than 25 percent less than the model predicted.

 “There’s a lot of water coming out of the ice sheet but a certain amount can’t be accounted for,” said study co-author Vena Chu, a UCLA doctoral candidate in geography.

 The discrepancy suggests that at least some of the meltwater is being captured in a subterranean manner that has yet to be accounted for, the researchers said.

 “The model automatically assumes that the meltwater is going directly to the ocean,” said Marco Tedesco, a co-author, and head of City College of New York’s Cryospheric Processes Laboratory, which operates MAR.
 “Some can get retained under the ice.
 More research is definitely needed.”